 and we define $\Delta(t) := \det f[ a {\bf 1}_{n \times n} + t \bu \bv^T ]$ for sufficiently small $t$, then $\Delta(t)$ equals the right-hand side of Equation~\eqref{Esymm} for sufficiently small $t$. \end{cor}

-\begin{proof} If $f$ has a power series expansion around/near $a$, then so does $\Delta$ near $0$, being a linear combination of finite products of $f$-values near $a$.
-Thus $\Delta$, being real analytic near $0$, can be recovered from its Maclaurin coefficients by repeating the same computation as in the proof of Theorem~\ref{Tsymm}.
-Note that the Maclaurin coefficients of $\Delta$ are computed in Theorem~\ref{Phorn}. \end{proof}
+\begin{proof} If $f$ has a power series expansion around/near $a$, then so does $\Delta$ near $0$, since it is a linear combination of finite products of $f$-values near $a$.
+Thus $\Delta$ (real analytic near $0$) can be recovered from its Maclaurin coefficients by repeating the same computation as in the proof of Theorem~\ref{Tsymm}.
+The Maclaurin coefficients of $\Delta$ are computed in Theorem~\ref{Phorn}. \end{proof}